nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 The opportunity to do the work that they enjoy doing and to design and discover something new.

 How can we relearn to enjoy curiosity so that the pursuit of new experiences and new knowledge becomes self-sustaining?

-* First things first: wake up with a specific goal in mind.
-Set that goal the night before.

-* If you do anything well, it becomes enjoyable.

-* To keep enjoying something, you need to increase its complexity.
+First, we need to get good at it.
+If you do anything well, it becomes enjoyable.
+But!
+To keep enjoying something, you need to increase its complexity.

-Flow (Chapter 5)

-What is enjoyment?

-Nine elements
-…
-The Conditions for Flow

-* Clarity of goals

-* Feedback

-* Balancing challenges and skill
+What do we mean by 'enjoyment'?
+Athletes, artists, and scientists all describe the experience of working as "...an effortless, yet highly focused state of consciousness."
+This is also known as a _flow state_.
+Csziksenmihalyi identifies nine conditions that describe flow:

+1. There are clear goals every step of the way.

+2. There is immediate feedback to one's actions.

+3. There is a balance between challenges and skills.

-* The Merging of action and awareness
+4. Action and awareness are merged.

-* Avoiding distractions

-* Forgetting self, time, and surroundings

-* Autotelic
+5. Distractions are excluded from consciousness.

+6. There is no worry of failure.

+7. Self-consciousness disappears.

+8. **The sense of time becomes distorted.** We lose track of time.

-* Do it for its own sake!
+9. **The activity becomes autotelic.** Do it for its own sake!

-Flow and Happiness

-p.
-123

-Flow and the Evolution of Consciousness
-p.
-124

 #### Building Habits of Strength

-“We are generally torn between two opposite sets of instructions programmed into the brain: the least-effort imperative on one side, and the claims of creativity on the other.”

-“In most individuals entropy seems to be stronger, and they enjoy comfort more than the challenge of discovery.

-A few… are more responsive to the rewards of discovery.
-But we all respond to both of these rewards; the tendencies toward conserving energy as well as using it constructively are simultaneously part of our inheritance.”

-Hamming

-“We are, in a very real sense, the sum total of our habits, and nothing more; hency by changing our habits, once we understand which ones we should change and in what directions, and understand our limitations in changing ourselves, then we are on the path along which we want to go.”

 In thermodynamics, [entropy](https://en.wikipedia.org/wiki/Entropy) is "the state of disorder, randomness, or uncertainty" in a system.
 To acquire creative energy, we need to fight entropy.
 According to Csziksenmihalyi, “what is important is not to relinquish control over creative energy so that it dissipates without direction.”
 He continues:

 > We must erect barriers agains distractions, dig channels so that energy can flow more freely, find ways to escape outside temptations and interruprtions.